iiitv/ChefLib/CONTRIBUTING.md

 * Code submitted should be modular.
 * Add the code in their respective directory only.
-* Filename should be same as that of the problem name.
+* Filename should be same as that of the problem code.
 * Currently we are accepting contributions in C, C++, Java and Python but other languages may be considered after a discussion.
-* Add meaningful comments to explain your code better.
+* Meaningful comments to explain your code better are welcomed.
 * No profanity.
 * We have defined [skeleton codes](#samples) for some popular languages below.
 Please follow them whenever possible.
 * Sample skeleton codes are for showing guidelines and indentations only.